Academic Cooperation Association

 The Academic Cooperation Association (ACA) is an international think tank in the area of international cooperation in higher education.
 Since 1993, ACA has worked to promote innovation and internationalisation of European higher education in collaboration with its pan-European network of member organisations, each responsible in their respective countries for supporting internationalisation in education and training.
 ACA also maintains a global perspective through its associate members in other parts of the world.

 ACA’s activities include research and analysis, evaluations, consultancy for private and public bodies, advocacy and publications.
-The Academic Cooperation Association’s Secretariat is located in Brussels — a privileged position to create and maintain close working relations to the European institutions.
+The Academic Cooperation Association’s Secretariat is located in Brussels, Belgium, in order to create and maintain close working relations with the European institutions.

 Administrative Council

 ACA History

 ACA was founded in June 1993 by the British Council, the German Academic Exchange Service (DAAD) and the Netherlands Organization for International Cooperation in Higher Education (NUFFIC).
 These organisations supported, and still support, on behalf of their governments, bilateral international cooperation of their countries' higher education institutions.
 They felt the need for a common European platform as the importance and number of European Union (EU) programmes in education and training was growing.

 ACA membership soon expanded.
 In tribute to the EU enlargement and with a view to promote the setting up of independent internationalisation agencies in Central and Eastern Europe, full membership was extended from the EU and EFTA countries to the whole of Europe in 1998.

 Throughout its history, ACA has provided the European Commission and other international bodies with background research on issues of international cooperation in higher education.
 In 1999, the association started its own publication series, the ACA Papers on International Cooperation in Higher Education.